Getting A Personal Loan to Consolidate Debt to a Lower Interest

 If you are like most people, you have some kind of debt.
 Maybe you have only a little bit of debt that is good for you, like a mortgage.
 Unfortunately, the reality is that many people have a lot of debt.
 According to Forbes, 40 million households are house poor, meaning they have a house they cannot afford.

-Many more then that are in so much debt, it would take them over ten years to get out of it.
+Many more than that are in so much debt, it would take them over ten years to get out of it.
 As a result, we have resigned ourselves to being in debt and constantly putting ourselves further into debt.
 It does not have to be like that.
 There is a better way.
 Continue reading to find out how to consolidate debt to a lower interest.
-This could be the start of a debt free life.
+This could be the start of a debt-free life.
 Wouldn’t that feel like a huge relief?

 What Is A Personal Loan?